MY NINE YEAR OLD LAPTOP WITH BROKEN CASE

 With shipping costs included, the whole setup will cost about $267.
 This is a far cry from the $700 to $900 cost of a new computer with similar features, sans a 1 Terabyte Hard Drive.

-Since my life is buried in that hard drive now with writing blogs and novels, I was down for about a week or so and entirely dependent on using my iPad and iPhone (the latter of which I used to write this blog).
+Since my life is buried in that hard drive now with writing blogs and novels, I was down for about a week or so and entirely dependent on using my iPhone and iPad (the latter of which I used to write this blog).

 Since I was able to finish the first revision of my latest novel just before I disassembled the old laptop, I got everything done in the nick of time.
 I pushed the envelope by getting to the UPS Store on a Friday a half hour before the delivery driver was scheduled to leave with weekend shipments.